aerogear/aerogear-ios-cookbook/GoogleDrive/GoogleDrive.md

 GoogleDrive
 ==============

-GoogleDrive app displays, in a TableView, the documents in your Google Drive using OAuth2 to authenticate and authorize.
+GoogleDrive app displays in a TableView, all your documents in your Google Drive using OAuth2 to authenticate and authorize.
 The main purpose of this demo app is to show you how to use [aerogear-ios](https://github.com/aerogear/aerogear-ios) to manage OAuth2 transparently.

 ## Install
 All our project require [CocoaPods](http://cocoapods.org/) for dependency management;